turingschool/curriculum/source/topics/extract_ratings_service.markdown

 end
 ```

+Use the error messages you get to expose the attributes you need in the
-Flesh out the proxy rating until the product page can render.
+`ProxyRating` until the product page can render correctly.

 It's OK if it's gross.

-Then do the account/ratings page:
+#### Using ProxyRating in the User's Rating Page

+Back in the `RatingRepository`, make the same change to the `ratings_by(user)`
+method.

 ```ruby
 def self.ratings_by(user)